sc4rfurry/load_xl/README.md

 + The `read_config_file` function takes a file path to a unique syntax configuration file and returns a dictionary of all the keys and values defined in the file.
 .envi file format

++ The `load_ini_file` function takes a file path to a .ini file and returns a dictionary of all the keys and values defined in the file.

++ The `load_yaml_file` function takes a file path to a .yaml file and returns a dictionary of all the keys and values defined in the file.

++ The `load_json_file` function takes a file path to a .json file and returns a dictionary of all the keys and values defined in the file.

+#
 The .envi file should contain one environment variable per line in the following format:

 ```bash